danielabar/meblog/src/markdown/speed-up-pg-fts-with-persistent-ts-vectors.md

   - "Setup a Rails Project with Postgres and Docker"
 ---

-A while back, I built a site-wide search bar for a Rails app, the kind that lets users type anything and instantly find relevant content across the product.
-We used PostgreSQL's full-text search via the excellent [pg_search](https://github.com/Casecommons/pg_search) gem.
+A while back, I built a site-wide search bar for a Rails app, one of those "type anything and get relevant results instantly" features.
+We implemented it using PostgreSQL full-text search via the excellent [pg_search](https://github.com/Casecommons/pg_search) gem.

-At first glance, `pg_search` feels almost magical.
-If you just follow the early part of the README and test locally with a small dataset, everything works instantly.
-But once you hit production with millions of records, unexpected performance issues can appear.
-These aren't necessarily the gem's fault.
-The challenge is knowing which implementation choices matter at scale and measuring performance to catch issues early.

-In this post, we'll focus on one performance issue I ran into, computing PostgreSQL `tsvector`s on the fly for queries.
-To make the example concrete, we'll use a simplified Recipe app.
+At first, everything felt effortless.
+Following the README, search worked instantly in development and even with a moderate dataset.
+But once the application reached production scale, performance issues started to appear.
+Not because `pg_search` is slow necessarily, but because some default choices that are perfectly reasonable for small datasets become problematic at scale.

+This post focuses on one of those choices: computing PostgreSQL tsvectors at query time.
+It’s an easy trap to fall into, because it works so well, until it doesn’t.

+To keep the example concrete and reproducible, I’ll use a deliberately simplified Recipe app and focus only on searching recipe titles.
+The real application was more complex, but the performance issue discussed here shows up even in the simplest possible setup.

 Before diving in, I'll also mention what we *didn't* do: